LOVE DEMANDS COMMITTED SERVICE

 Here at Union Church Berea, we believe that the kind of love that demands that we stretch toward our highest and best selves is more powerful than the kind that just feels warm and fuzzy.
 But you might be surprised how warm and fuzzy you feel when you do something for someone just because it’s the right thing to do, and without expecting a return.

 With Union Church:

 - There are many ways you can offer direct help in our services, whether physical or virtual.
-The Worship Committee is always seeking greeters (when we are in person), or readers, singers, and help with audio-visual technology, both in person and virtual. [links to the right people for each of these, or just to the Volunteer sign-up sheet]
+The Worship Board is always seeking greeters, or readers, singers, and help with audio-visual technology, both in person and virtual.

 - You may email firstname.lastname@example.org and offer any special skills you may have, to see if or where they might be needed.

 - There are ways, especially through Mission & Service Board or Nurture & Care Board, that you can work with Union Church to serve the wider community.
 We support Berea Faith Community Outreach, Room In The Inn (a multi-church homeless shelter during winter), Kentuckians for the Commonwealth, and others, and also work for political and social change.
 Many of our members were instrumental in founding a service called Berea Home Village to allow community members to age at home.

 - There are also endless ways you can serve your community without Union Church knowing anything about it!
 Are there people in need near you?
 Do you know whether elderly neighbors have enough heat and food?
 Do you know whether single parents have the help and support system they need?
 Something as simple as mowing a lawn or cleaning gutters can have a profound spiritual impact.
 Not so much on the receiver, though it’s a real blessing, but definitely on the giver.

 LOVE DEMANDS A BROAD OUTLOOK